K-B-R-S-W/CrimeGuard_ChatBot/README.md

 **Quick Actions:**
 - Click any emergency button for immediate guidance
-- Responses are context-aware and actionable
+- Responses are context aware and actionable

 **Emergency Calling:**
 1. **Just describe your emergency naturally** - the AI understands: